ikbencasdoei/godot-voip/README.md

 ## How to setup for yourself
 >There are some things I first overlooked so please take a look:

+**current implementation requires the use of a high level multiplayer peer.**

 1. Enable audio input for your project (Project Settings -> Audio -> Enable Audio Input).
 2. Create a new audio bus called Record.
 3. Add the record effect and mute the audio bus.